Thenuka09/employee-management-system/README.md

 # 🧑‍💼 Employee Management System

 The **Employee Management System** is a full-stack web application that allows users to manage employee information seamlessly.
-It supports basic CRUD functionalities—Create, Read, Update, and Delete—using a modern stack of **Next.js (frontend)** and **Spring Boot (backend)**.
+It supports basic CRUD functionalities Create, Read, Update, and Delete using a modern stack of **Next.js (frontend)** and **Spring Boot (backend)**.

 This system helps organizations to maintain a simplified employee directory and is built with a developer-friendly architecture that emphasizes clarity, performance, and ease of use.